 There are a wide range of companies that deal in debt settlements, and their legitimacy ranges just as far.

-Not only do many attorneys specialize in debt settlement and offer free consultations, but there are also certain nonprofits that handle debt settlements for qualified consumers in their area service.
+Not only do many attorneys specialize in debt settlement and offer free consultations, but there are also certain non-profits that handle debt settlements for qualified consumers in their area of service.
 While you might assume such debt settlement professionals to be effective and trustworthy (and they often are), that’s certainly not a foregone conclusion.

-“I would counsel consumers to be wary of even non-profit debt settlement entities even though the non-profit label can make such entities appear to be a safe harbor for the financially and emotionally distressed consumer,” Alexandra P. Everhart Sickler, an assistant professor of law at the University of North Dakota School of Law, told WalletHub.
+“I would counsel consumers to be wary of even non-profit debt settlement entities even though the non-profit label can make such entities appear to be a safe harbor for the financially and emotionally distressed consumer,” Alexandra P. Everhart Sickler, an associate professor of law at the University of North Dakota School of Law, told WalletHub.
 “Remember, these entities have overhead costs, including salaries.
 They need the ‘donation fees’ consumers pay in exchange for debt settlement services in order to operate, so they are equally motivated to bring in as many consumers as possible.”

-With that said, consumers must be even more diligent when dealing with a for-profit debt settlement company or credit “repair” service (the ones that typically advertise the most).
+Consumers must be even more diligent when dealing with a for-profit debt settlement company or credit “repair” service (the ones that typically advertise the most).
 A good portion of these companies are known to be scams, and even those that are considered somewhat reputable won’t be able to do anything for you until you’ve defaulted.

 That’s especially important to note because many debt settlement services will charge hefty fees for their attractive promises, only to sit on the payment that you give them until your credit is ruined before even beginning negotiations with your creditor – if they ever actually do so.
 It’s therefore usually best to avoid debt settlement companies entirely.